-Using a similar principle as the ply Christmas tree above, this cardboard Christmas tree is a more affordable and perhaps you could say more ‘beginner level’ DIY Christmas tree.
-You can find the instructions to make this Christmas tree on the Chatelaine blog here.
+Using a similar principle as the plywood Christmas tree above, this cardboard Christmas tree is a more affordable.
+Perhaps you could say it’s also a more ‘beginner level’ DIY Christmas tree 😉

 14. Fringe Christmas tree

 Another wall hanging idea is to simply use fringe and pom pom trimmings from your local craft store to make this chic Christmas tree.
-Love the idea of positioning a table for gifts and cookies for Santa close by too.
+Also love the idea of positioning a table for gifts and cookies for Santa close by too.

 15. Oversized Christmas tree banner

-If the small colourful banner above didn’t cut it for you, perhaps this oversized wall hanging of a Christmas tree will?!
+If the smaller banners above didn’t cut it for you, perhaps this oversized wall hanging of a Christmas tree will?!

 16. Ornament Christmas tree